How To Light Fireworks At Home – Without Getting Dead

 But fireworks are also dangerous, in a very real way.
 Thousands and thousands of people are injured every year (over 9,600 individuals from June 2010 to July 2011) with casualties including major burns, loss of fingers and limbs, and even decapitation.
 Yes, 4 people were killed by fireworks in the same time period mentioned above (June 2010 - July 2011).

 So I hope you’ll take your firecrackering very seriously.
 Should you abstain completely?
 Of course not!
 You know, baseball and apple pie and all that Americana goodness.
-Participate – but please do so consciously and carefully (and of course, soberly).
+Participate – but please do so conscientiously and carefully (and of course, soberly).
 Here’s how to make sure your firework fiesta is a safe one:

 Keep it legal.
 Buy only legal fireworks from licensed fireworks vendors.
 Use said fireworks according to the laws of your state.
 (I know, the illegal ones are so much cooler.
 They’re also illegal for a reason.)

 Adults only.
-Fireworks are, you know FIRE.
+Fireworks are, you know, FIRE.
 Children should not participate in the lighting or operation of fireworks.
-This goes for sparklers too (I know, so sad).
+This goes for sparklers, too (I know, so sad).

-Light fireworks in a clear, flat area free of debris or any other flammable material (including other fireworks!).
+Light fireworks in a clear, flat area free of debris or any other flammable material (including other fireworks).
 Look up – make sure there are no overhead obstructions (like tall trees or telephone wires).
 Keep a filled bucket, a garden hose, or ideally a fire extinguisher nearby.
-Think ahead!
+Think ahead.

 Always read the instructions and safety precautions for each type of firework before you light it.
 They’re all different so you need to read them all.
 (I know you’ll just skim it but seriously – read it!)

 Light one firework at a time.
-Even if you have multiple sober adults who have all read the safety instructions, only one firework at a time!
+Even if you have multiple sober adults who have all read the safety instructions, only one firework at a time.
 If a shell fails to ignite, do not lean over to look into the tube.
 And never try to re-light a dud.
 Don’t.
 Do.
 It.